How To Use The Resource Library

 The steps to contribute a Python Module to the Resource Library are very similar to those described above for adding a Cosmic Frog database:

-- If at any given time you want to abort adding to the Resource Library you can click on the Back to Library button to go back to the list of existing resources in the library.
+- If at any given time you want to abort adding to the Resource Library you can click on the X icon found in the top-right to go back to the list of existing resources in the library.

 - First you can choose if you are adding a Cosmic Frog database or a Python Module to the Resource Library from the drop-down.
 In this example we are adding a Python Module.